Zero-Tang/NoirVisor/README.md

 # License
 This repository is under MIT license. <br>
-This repository invoked BeatriX's LDE.
-It was licensed under LGPL v3.
-For more information regarding LDE's license and LGPL v3, go to: http://beatrix2004.free.fr/BeaEngine/licence1.php

 # Code of Conduct
 The Code of Conduct is added to NoirVisor Project since May.5th, 2019.
 Please follow rule when contributing.